suhasramesh/TennisScoreCalculator/README.md

 This is my ReadMe File
 ==============================

-Instal Modules package
+Instal TennisPageControler package, Modules, Themes and MVVmBase are the dependencies

-To use this library, add using statement for Models.
+To use this library, add using statement for TennisPageControler.

 Execute "ViewModels.MatchStartCommand" to start the match.